A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: The Creation of a Highly-Parallel SP Machine

 \end{itemize}

-No doubt, there will be other opportunities for applying the MapReduce technique in the SP machine.
-There may also be opportunities for the use of other techniques such as pipelining.\footnote{See ``Pipeline (computing)'', {\em Wikipedia}, \href{http://bit.ly/2sq4fuf}{bit.ly/2sq4fuf}, retrieved 2017-06-21.}
+There may be other opportunities for applying the MapReduce technique in the SP Machine.
+There may also be opportunities for the use of other techniques such as pipelining (see, for example, \cite{lam_1988}).

-\subsection{Computing environments for the application of parallel processing}
+\subsection{Computing Environments for the Application of Parallel Processing}

-In broad terms in this development, there seem to be two main kinds of computing environment that may be used for the application of parallel processing:
+For this development, we have identified two main kinds of computing environment that may be used for the application of parallel processing:

 \begin{itemize}